Jubatian/rrpge-spec/specs/kcall.rst

 - Host:   Required.
 - N/S:    May always return 0 indicating none of the inputs are active.
 - Param1: Device to query (only low 4 bits used).
+- Param2: Input group to query.
 - Ret.
 A: Digital inputs.

-The layout of the digital inputs are as follows:

-- bit    15: Direction up
-- bit    14: Direction right
-- bit    13: Direction down
-- bit    12: Direction left
-- bit    11: Pointing device primary / primary fire
-- bit    10: Pointing device secondary / secondary fire
-- bit     9: Button 2
-- bit     8: Button 3
-- bit     7: Button 4
-- bit     6: Button 5
-- bit     5: Button 6
-- bit     4: Button 7
-- bit     3: Button 8
-- bit     2: Button 9
-- bit     1: Button 10
-- bit     0: Button 11

-The exact role and layout of the directions and buttons vary slightly by device type.
-Directions are only available (may only report activity) for digital controllers.
+The exact role and layout of the directions and buttons vary by device type.
+Note that for group 0 touch sensitive areas may also provide input.
 For more information see "inputdev.rst".

-0x0421: Get analog positions
+0x0421: Get analog inputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- F.name: kc_inp_getap
+- F.name: kc_inp_getai
 - Cycles: 800
 - Host:   Required.
-- N/S:    May always return 320:200 indicating the device is centered.
+- N/S:    May always return 0 indicating the device is centered.
 - Param1: Device to query (only low 4 bits used).
+- Param2: Analog input to query.
 - Ret.
-C: X position; 0 - 639.
-- Ret.
-A: Y position; 0 - 399.

-The position information is identical for all analog device types mapping to display positions.
-The X component has no relation to the selected display mode, in the case of a mouse, the cursor should be located at X/2 on 8bit (320x400) mode.

-In the case of a steering wheel, the X position should steer, and the Y position may be a combined acceleration / brake information with the brake dominating.

-For more information see "inputdev.rst".

-0x0422: Get further analog inputs
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- F.name: kc_inp_getapext
-- Cycles: 800
-- Host:   Required.
-- N/S:    May always return 320:200 indicating the device is centered.
-- Param1: Device to query (only low 4 bits used).
-- Ret.
-C: X / R position; 0 - 639.
-- Ret.
-A: Y / Z position; 0 - 399.

-Returns extended analog information from the device if any.
-The following extended analog information may be available:

-- A touch pointing device may supply a secondary touch location.
-- A joystick may provide a throttle controller's input as Z position.
-- A steering wheel may provide gas and brake pressures as Z and R.
+A: 2's complement input value.

+The exact role an layout of the analog inputs vary by device type.
 For more information see "inputdev.rst".

 0x0423: Pop text input FIFO